 The Amazon Prime Visa, available exclusively to Amazon Prime members, offers its highest rate of cash back on purchases at Amazon.
 If you have Amazon Prime, this card should be in your wallet… or at least loaded as your default payment method on Amazon.
 The Prime Visa has no annual fee, but an Amazon Prime membership ($139/year) is required to qualify for the card.

-The link above is a referral link.
-Someone on our team may earn points if you apply and are approved to the link above.
+This link is a referral link.
+Someone from our team or community may earn a referral bonus if you are approved through this link

 Rewards